Doxuno

 CAPACITY AND INTENTION

-The Testator confirms that at the date of execution of this Codicil the Testator: (a) is of full age and has the mental capacity required to make a valid testamentary disposition, understanding the nature of the act, the extent of the estate affected, and the claims of those who might reasonably expect to benefit; (b) is not acting under duress, undue influence or mistake; and (c) does not by this Codicil revoke the Will in whole.
+The Testator confirms that at the date of execution of this Codicil the Testator: (a) is of full age and has the mental capacity required to make a valid testamentary disposition under Banks v Goodfellow (1870) LR 5 QB 549 and the principles of the Mental Capacity Act 2005, understanding (i) the nature of the act and its effect, (ii) the extent of the estate affected, (iii) the claims of those who might reasonably expect to benefit, and (iv) that no disorder of the mind perverts the Testator's sense of right; (b) is not acting under duress, undue influence or mistake; and (c) does not by this Codicil revoke the Will in whole.
 Save to the extent that any provision of the Will is expressly altered, revoked or added to by this Codicil, the Will and any earlier Codicil shall continue in full force and effect in accordance with section 22 of the Wills Act 1837 and the doctrine of republication.
+Where there is any doubt as to capacity, the Testator and witnesses are encouraged to obtain a contemporaneous opinion from a registered medical practitioner (the "golden rule" — Kenward v Adams The Times, 29 November 1975).

 3.